thunlp/VERNet/README.md

 ## Results
-The results are shown as follow.
+The results are shown as follows.

 |                        | CoNLL2014 (M2) |        |        | CoNLL2014 (ERRANT) |        |        | FCE    |        |        | BEA19  |        |        | JFLEG  |
 |------------------------|----------------|--------|--------|--------------------|--------|--------|--------|--------|--------|--------|--------|--------|--------|